anisssoudki/Covid-19-CLI/README.md

 updated application with a new attribute, because the API was updated.

+update the application to include a find by city method so now user can enter in a city name and it'll show case every hit from the API
 The MIT License (MIT)

 Copyright (c) 2020 TODO: Aniss Soudki/Marrouch